Icinga/icinga2/doc/03-monitoring-basics.md

 assign where "hostgroup-dev" in host.groups
 ```

-Assign an object when a custom attribute is [equal](17-language-reference.md#expression-operators) to a value:
+Assign an object when a custom variable is [equal](17-language-reference.md#expression-operators) to a value:

 ```
 assign where host.vars.application_type == "database"